 - Qualifying center.
 Lung volume reduction surgery qualifies for Medicare reimbursement, by virtue of Mayo Clinic's status as a Medicare-approved lung transplant center.

 - Research leader.
 Mayo Clinic has been continuously funded by the National Institutes of Health to identify and test lung rehabilitation options, and then to translate this knowledge to the best care for people with lung diseases.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for respiratory disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked high performing for respiratory disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals for respiratory disorders by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked high performing for respiratory disorders by U.S. News & World Report.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 Lung volume reduction surgery is performed by specialists in cardiothoracic surgery, who work closely with doctors in pulmonary medicine and physical medicine and rehabilitation to care for individuals before and after surgery.